openfisca/openfisca-survey-manager/README.md

 ### Installation

-If you're developping your own script or looking to run `OpenFisca-Survey-Manager` without editing it, you don't need to get its source code.
+If you're developing your own script or looking to run `OpenFisca-Survey-Manager` without editing it, you don't need to get its source code.
 It just needs to be known by your environment.
 To do so, first, install the package with `pip`:

 ```shell